vv4t/mangadex-webhook/README.md

 # Updated MangaDex discord webhook with Google Script
-Inspired [GuilhermeFaga's version](https://www.google.com) but implemented in MangaDex's v5 API.
+Inspired [GuilhermeFaga's version](https://github.com/GuilhermeFaga/MangaDex-discord-webhook-with-Google-Script/) but implemented in MangaDex's v5 API.

+A simple `Google Script` to which can be set up in a few minutes (no downloads required).
+This allows for automatic chapter updates from MangaDex to be forwarded to Discord via Webhooks.

 The output in Discord: